learning-zone/angular-basics/README.md

 #### Q. ***What are the restrictions on declarable classes?***

 Below classes shouldn't be declared,
-1. A class that\'s already declared in another NgModule
+1. A class that is already declared in another NgModule
 2. Ngmodule classes
 3. Service classes
 4. Helper classes